-To distinguish from these in an emergency, you should develop a distinctive pattern that is constant and one that can be sustained for long periods of time.
+To distinguish from these in an emergency, you should develop a distinctive pattern that is constant and one that can be sustained for long periods.

 Most people will use the Morse code distress signal for SOS.
 It is recognizable by most people as the only Morse code they will ever learn, and SOS acts as a universal call of distress, standing for Save Our Souls.
-You can repeat this over and over as it may be the best chance of someone finding you in your time of distress.
+You can repeat this repeatedly as it may be the best chance of someone finding you in your time of distress.

-An emergency whistle can be an invaluable part of any survival or emergency kit, but blowing a whistle in an emergency may not always be the most useful course of action.
-A whistle can call for help, but if there is no one around to hear it the effort used making the noise will be in vein.
+An emergency whistle can be an invaluable part of any survival or emergency kit, but blowing a whistle in an emergency may not always be the most helpful course of action.
+A whistle can call for help, but if there is no one around to hear it, the effort used to make the noise will be in vain.

 Evaluate where you are.
-If you are hiking on a trail an emergency whistle is likely to attract the attention of other hikers who can find you and help or go find help if needed.
-But if you are hiking in the remote wilderness it is very possible that no person will hear you.
-A whistle is not a substitute for a beacon or a cell-phone which in some cases will trump your whistles ability to call for help.
+If you are hiking on a trail, an emergency whistle is likely to attract the attention of other hikers who can find you and help or find help if needed.
+But if you are hiking in the remote wilderness, no person may hear you.
+A whistle is not a substitute for a beacon or cell phone, which sometimes will trump your whistle’s ability to call for help.

 Using an emergency whistle is best when you are hiking with other people.
-If you all have emergency whistles you can relax a little more about losing members of your party because you all know you can contact the others if a detrimental mistake occurs and one of you finds yourself in an emergency.
+If you all have emergency whistles, you can relax more about losing party members because you know you can contact others if a detrimental mistake occurs.
+One of you finds yourself in an emergency.

 An emergency whistle could no doubt save your life when used correctly under the right circumstances, but it is not a catch-all for the emergencies you may face.
 Being prepared and aware enough to spot and handle your emergencies on your own will likely be your best action in any distressing situation.